Security

 Encrypted in transit and at rest

-Role enforcement in the database
+Your store is isolated in the database

 Least-privilege access